oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/03-awr-snapshot/awr-snapshot.md

 ## Task 4: Generate another AWR snapshot

-1. Back in the terminal, create another AWR snapshot.
+1. Still in the *yellow* terminal, create another AWR snapshot.
 Take note of the snapshot ID (e.g.: 117).
 You need it later on.

     ```
     <copy>